Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Introduction

-Given the dynamic and evolving nature of both ML and SE \cite{10752650}, there is a clear need for a flexible and domain-specific classification system.
-Such a system would support the effective sampling, selection, and integration of PTMs tailored to the full SDLC.
-Prior studies have taken important steps toward organizing ML resources for SE, but each presents limitations that leave a significant gap unaddressed.
-Hou et al. \cite{10.1145/3695988} proposed a taxonomy by categorizing LLM-related papers into SE tasks and SDLC activities through a systematic literature review.
-However, their approach is grounded in static academic sources and lacks connection to actual open-source repositories like HF.
-Di Sipio et al. \cite{10.1145/3661167.3661215} extracted SE-relevant information from HF model cards using a semi-automated method.
+Prior studies have taken important steps toward organizing ML resources for SE, but each presents limitations that leave a significant gap unaddressed. \cite{10.1145/3695988} proposed a taxonomy by categorizing LLM-related papers into SE tasks and SDLC activities through a systematic literature review.
+However, their approach is grounded in static academic sources and lacks connection to actual open-source registries like HF. \cite{10.1145/3661167.3661215} extracted SE-relevant information from HF model cards using a semi-automated method.
 Yet, their validation was limited to only three PTMs, and their taxonomy does not align with the SDLC, reducing its applicability.
-Similarly, Yang et al. \cite{yang2024ecosystemlargelanguagemodels} curated code-focused LLMs from HF, providing useful insights into that specific subset, but their scope excludes broader SE tasks and lacks an SDLC perspective.
-Wang et al. \cite{wang2025software} surveyed benchmarks for code LLMs and agents around the SDLC.
+Similarly, \cite{yang2024ecosystemlargelanguagemodels} curated code-focused LLMs from HF, providing useful insights into that specific subset, but their scope excludes broader SE tasks and lacks an SDLC perspective. cite{wang2025software} surveyed benchmarks for code LLMs and agents around the SDLC.
 However, their work does not address the classification of other types of PTMs.

-In this work, we address these limitations by introducing an automated classification framework for SE tasks across the SDLC.
+In this work, we address these limitations by introducing an automated cataloguing framework for SE tasks across the SDLC.
 Our approach systematically maps PTMs from HF to a taxonomy of 147 SE tasks, built on prior research and established guidelines.
-We analyze multiple sources of descriptive content, including model card documentation, metadata, and abstracts from associated arXiv papers.
-The classification pipeline begins with the extraction of candidate task tokens from textual descriptions and applies several refinement steps to improve precision.
-These include outlier detection to remove inconsistent entries, similarity-based deduplication to eliminate near-identical variants, and an LLM support to ensure that the assigned activity reflects the model’s described purpose.
+We analyze multiple sources of descriptive content, including model card descriptions, metadata, and abstracts from associated arXiv papers.
+The pipeline begins with the extraction of candidate task tokens from textual descriptions and applies several processing steps to improve precision.
+These include outlier detection to remove inconsistent entries, similarity-based deduplication to eliminate near-identical variants, and LLM support to validate that the assigned activity reflects the model’s described purpose.
+Our main contributions are as follows: